jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

 kb07 <- julia_eval("kb07")
 ```

-## Fitting a big model in R
+## Fitting a big model in `R`

 To set a baseline for the time cost of fitting a complex mixed-effects
-model in `lme4`, I’m going to follow [an example from Doug
+model in `lme4`, we’re going to follow [an example from Doug
-Bates](https://rpubs.com/dmbates/377897), one of the lead developers
+Bates](https://rpubs.com/dmbates/377897)[^2], one of the lead developers
 behind both `lme4` and `MixedModels.jl`, and use the `kb07` dataset that
 is included with `MixedModels.jl` for use in tutorials such as this one.
-To get a nice, complex model for my demonstration, I’ll specify the
+To get a nice, complex model for my demonstration, we’ll specify the
 maximal model that’s licensed by the data generating process: All main
 effects, all possible interactions between these main effects, and
 random effects by both item and subject (including random intercepts and
 random slopes for all main effect and interactions between main
-effects).[^2]
+effects).[^3] This model will be singular, but that’s not something we
+need to worry about in this demonstration.

-I’ve already loaded the data from the `Julia` session into the `R`
+We’ve already loaded the data from the `Julia` session into the `R`
 session in the block of code above so that we can focus on model fitting
 in the code below, but if you’re working in `R` and offloading model
 fitting to `Julia`, you’ll generally want to work in the opposite